-- The primary indicator is the positive weighted average ESG Materiality rating of the Portfolio versus the MSCI ACWI Index, assessed over rolling 12-month periods. - The Sub-Advisor will invest at least 50% of the portfolio in companies that have a strong ESG Materiality Rating.
-Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model using fundamental research, or engage with companies that have a low ESG Materiality rating for improvement, in order to achieve this 50% minimum commitment. - The Sub-Advisor will exclude companies that it determines are in breach of accepted international standards, for example the UN Global Compact Principals.
+- The Portfolio maintains a positive ESG Materiality rating compared to the MSCI World Small Cap Index, assessed over rolling 12-month periods, using the ESG Materiality Rating Model.
+The positive ESG Materiality rating versus the index is monitored on a daily basis by the Sub-Advisor's compliance systems. - The Sub-Advisor invests at least 50% of the portfolio in companies that have a strong ESG Materiality Rating.
+Only investments in companies that have a strong rating are considered to be aligned with the promotion of environmental and/or social characteristics.
+Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model as having a strong rating using its own research, or engage with companies that have low ESG Materiality Ratings for improvement, in order to achieve this 50% minimum commitment. - The Sub-Advisor invests at least 5% of the Portfolio's assets in sustainable investments. - The Sub-Advisor excludes companies that: - that it determines are in breach of accepted international standards, for example the UN Global Compact Principles and;